 Because this is a presentation from Starting Over, Inc. it is not required to align with the City's strategic plan.
 The intent of this report is to present information regarding the topic in a neutral fashion for the Committee's review.

 FISCAL IMPACT:

 There is no fiscal impact related to this report.

-Prepared by: Michelle Davis, Housing Authority Manager Certified as to availability of funds: Edward Enriquez, Chief Financial Officer/Treasurer Approved by: Lea Deesing, Assistant City Manager Approved as to form: Phaedra A. Norton, City Attorney
+Prepared by: Michelle Davis, Housing Authority Manager Approved by: Kris Martinez, Assistant City Manager

+Approved as to form: Phaedra A. Norton, City Attorney